cqbent/hssw/wp-content/plugins/the-events-calendar-shortcode/readme.txt

 4. Many settings you can use in the shortcode to change what details appear in the events listing

 == Upgrade Notice ==

+= 2.5.6 =
+* Fix translations for "There are no upcoming events" and "View all events" since The Events Calendar 6.x

 = 2.5.5 =
 * Fix warning message on the Widgets page